-The PCS School Board consists of appointed members voted upon by the currently sitting Board in accordance with the Bylaws.
+The Providence Classical School Board consists of appointed members voted upon by the currently sitting Board in accordance with the Bylaws.
 Detailed operational guidelines and responsibilities of the PCS Board are presented in the PCS By-Laws.
-The school board is responsible for overseeing the Head of School and for governing the school through its policies.
+The School Board is responsible for overseeing the Head of School and for governing the school through its policies.

-The Providence Classical School Head of School is hired by the School Board, to manage and administer the school in line with the stated philosophy and goals.
+The Providence Classical School Head of School is hired by the School Board to manage and administer the school in line with the stated philosophy and goals.
 The Head of School oversees, monitors, and evaluates the entire operation of the school and is responsible for the administration of the organization as a whole and ensures the execution of school policy.
-If the Head of School is absent, the Lower and Upper School Administrators act in her stead.
+If the Head of School is absent, the Assistant Head of School will act in her stead.